Masclins/R-games/SPB/README.md

 > eg: `botName <- function(h1, h2) { ... }` in `/players/botName.R`

 If your bot is deterministic (i.e., has no random decision) feel free to add  `deterministic <- TRUE` at the end of your bot's file, so the tournament takes less to execute.

-## Run the game
-You'll only need to execute the script passing the SPB folder as an argument:
-> e.g. `Rscript play.R ~/R-games/SPB`